-In today’s review, we’ll be taking a look at the new $299 USD Sennheiser Momentum True Wireless 2.
+In today’s article, we review the new $299 USD Sennheiser Momentum True Wireless 2.

 Sennheiser kindly sent the Momentum TW2 to Headfonia for this review.
 They only asked that we share our honest impressions with our readers, and we must thank them for the opportunity.